 With roughly 690 people per square kilometre, Hong Kong is one of the most densely populated places in the world.
 This makes Four Seasons Hotel Hong Kong, located near the Central Ferry Piers, all the more impressive.

 “For a property to have such a large pool that is not hemmed in by other buildings is a revelation,” Robert says.
 “You simply have open, panoramic views.
-It’s a phenomenal location, with beautiful views of Victoria Harbour and Kowloon – an urban area on the other side of the city.”
+It’s a phenomenal location, with beautiful views of Victoria Harbour.”

 The open space allows the sun to reflect off the bottom of the pool in a unique way, a treat for photographers: “When the light shines on the pool as you look out to the other side of the city, it’s truly beautiful.”